 If you love writing, finding ideas is just a part of the writing process.
 You need to develop skills that suit you that you can use.

-Every writer is different, so there is no one size fits all solution to finding writing inspiration.
+Every writer is different.
+There is no one size fits all solution to spark your writing inspiration.